sedouard/flocker/docs/using/config/configuration.rst

 .. _fig-compatible-config:

-Fig-compatible Application Configuration
+Docker-compose Compatible Application Configuration
 ----------------------------------------

-As an alternative to Flocker's configuration syntax, you may also use `Fig`_'s configuration syntax to define applications.
+As an alternative to Flocker's configuration syntax, you may also use `docker-compose`_'s configuration syntax to define applications.

 .. note::

-   Flocker does not yet support the entire range of configuration directives available in Fig.
+   Flocker does not yet support the entire range of configuration directives available in docker-compose.
-   The parameters currently supported to define an application in Fig syntax are:
+   The parameters currently supported to define an application in docker-compose syntax are:

 - ``image``